phe-sto/google-images-download/README.rst

 Python Script for 'searching' and 'downloading' giant image datasets from Google images to the local hard disk!
 It's more of less the fork number 800 of the `googleimages-download library <https://github.com/hardikvasa/google-images-download/>`__.
 With more than 4 thousand stars on GitHub the library surely filled 100% dataset creator needs.
 On the other hand, it seemed hard to maintain for various reasons.
-One of them being the python2/3 compatibility leading to many if/else when using urllib.
-This one being completely different between python 2 and 3.
-This fork only support python 3.
+One of them being the ython2/3 compatibility leading to many if/else when using urllib.
+This one being completely different between Python 2 and 3.
+This fork only support Python 3.
 The original library did not comply Pythonic standards in term of coding, readability, testing and documentation.
 It therefore create a technical debt.